 Lavender (Lavandula spp.) loves sunlight, but there are some shade-tolerant varieties of lavender to consider.
 Many species of lavender will grow in partial shade and exhibit moderate shade tolerance, but vigor and full blooms are hard to come by in such conditions.
 If you want strong plants and a heavy aroma from your lavender, you should plant it in a location with full sun and little or no shade.
-Some species of lavender are more shade tolerant, while others will have a harder time growing at all in low light.

 In shade, it is less likely to achieve full size, though a limited amount of shade is still acceptable for growth.
 Do not overwater shade-tolerant varieties of lavender plants, and make sure the soil can drain to avoid root rot.
 The potpourri-like scent of English lavender is weaker in low light and moist conditions.